alimpfard/citron/README.md

 there are some examples in the `examples` directory.

-running the interpreter is quite simple: `ctr eval` in the directory that the file `eval` is.

 ### Default Module Resolution
 A default module resolution path is assigned at build-time, which normally points to the data directory of the install;